JLLQA/JLLQA_secondAssessment/README.md

 Coverage: 89.2%
 # Practical Project: Hobby Web Application

-This project encapsulated concepts from all core training modules by creating a working inventory management system.
-This system successfully stores customer, item and order details in a MySQL database, hosted locally using MySQL Workbench, all of which are user interactable via a command-line interface.
-The development process used Java to design the back-end, with Mockito and JUnit for unit testing.
+This project aimed at creating a Spring Boot web application for creating and managing Burger Monsters.
+The front-end was built using HTML and CSS setting up the API calls via JavaScript to get the data from my database, hosted on a locally on MySQL Workbench, which was connected by the back-end, designed using the Java Spring framework.
+SonarQube was used to improve the code base quality via static analysis and Selenium, Mockito and Junit to handle the testing.

 ## Getting Started